SoftUni-Internal/interactive-content/EN/03-Regular-Expressions/07-Homework.md

 Sort them in **alphabetical order and print their names** along their **health and damage**.

 ### Input
-- The input will be read from the console.
+- The input will be read from the console
 - The input consists of a single line containing all demon names separated by commas and zero or more spaces in the format:
     - "\{demon name\}, \{demon name\}, … \{demon name\}"